kartograph/kartograph.org/docs/kartograph.py/install-ubuntu.md

 # Installing Kartograph.py on Ubuntu

-This is how install Kartograph.py on a fresh Ubuntu 12.04 system.
+This is how install Kartograph.py on a fresh Ubuntu 12.10 system.
+Might work on older 12.X systems as well.

 ## Installing the pre-requisites

 At first you need to make sure that you have the following libraries installed.
 They are needed to compile the dependencies for Kartograph.
-Note that this instructions work with version 0.4.6 and will probably not work with older versions.

     sudo apt-get install libxslt1-dev
     sudo apt-get install python-dev
     sudo apt-get install python-shapely
+    sudo apt-get install python-gdal
+    sudo apt-get install python-pyproj

 ## Setup a virtual environment